 Your nighttime skincare wouldn’t be complete without a night cream.
 A hydrating moisturizer is essential to waking up with soft, hydrated skin.

-- Cetaphil Daily Facial Moisturizer ($17): If you’re looking for something that won’t be too heavy on your oily skin, try out this lightweight and gentle moisturizer from Cetaphil to keep your skin hydrated (but never shiny).
+- Neutrogena Deep Moisture Night Cream with Glycerin and Shea Butter ($13): If you’re looking for something that won’t be too heavy or greasy on your skin, try out this dermatologist-tested gentle and airy moisturizer from Neutrogena.

 What are your favorite affordable skincare products?
 Let us know in the comments below!